-With the rise of wind and solar output in most markets, the share of intermittent supply becomes an important element in establishing electricity prices.
-Thus, a better understanding of the impact that intermittent supply has on electricity prices has an important value.
-This present paper builds upon the knowledge that we already have from the literature by proving that the intermittent supply output has a varying strength in reducing the day-ahead electricity prices.
 Thinking beyond the academic relevance, the information that this paper provides can help market players in better forecasting electricity price intervals.
-While for traditional suppliers and retailers, the technique of forecasting dayahead prediction intervals might not play a central role in their bidding strategies, for owners of storage units, such forecasting strategies can be essential.
+While for traditional power suppliers and retailers, the technique of forecasting day-ahead prediction intervals might not play a central role in their bidding strategies, for owners of storage units (from batteries to hydro pumped), such forecasting strategies can be essential.
 Players in electricity markets using storage facilities are undertaking a unique role in the power system, the role of providing flexibility to the market, by shifting load from moments with too much available supply compared to demand to moments with too much demand compared to available supply.
 In order to be profitable to play this role, the storage facility owners can make use of strategies that signal the moments when, with a certain confidence level, electricity prices are expected to be very low (in order to charge the batteries) or very high (in order to discharge the batteries).
-Using the information that this paper provides, the fact that wind and solar output is decreaseing with different speeds the day-ahead electricity prices at the extreme low and high price quantiles, we show that quantile regression models present a more adequate tool than ordinary least squares approaches when forecasting electricity price intervals.
-This approach can help storage facility operators in optimizing their bidding strategies.
+The paper shows that models that incorporate the information that the share of VRE output is decreasing with different speeds the day-ahead electricity prices at the extreme low and high price quantiles compared to the average level, perform better at signaling price extremes in the moments when the power markets are challenged the most.